NLADC/ddosdb/README_ddosdb.md

 The heart of DDoSDB is a **Django** Webapp. **Elasticsearch** is used for storing the fingerprints, the raw .json files and the *pcap* samples are stored locally on disk.

 If you don't know what Django is, but would like to understand how the DDoSDB website is setup, then please checkout the excellent [documentation](https://docs.djangoproject.com/en/) and familiarise yourself a bit with Django by following the [tutorial](https://docs.djangoproject.com/en/3.1/intro/tutorial01/).

+## Acknowledge

+The DDoS clearing house can be used by any community of organizations that wishes to collaboratively defend themselves against DDoS attacks.
+The development of the clearing house was partly funded by the European Union’s Horizon 2020 Research and Innovation program under Grant Agreement No 830927.
+It will be used by the Dutch National Anti-DDoS Coalition, a self-funded public-private initiative to collaboratively protect Dutch organizations and the wider Internet community from DDoS attacks.
+Websites: https://www.concordia-h2020.eu/ and https://www.nomoreddos.org/en/.

 ### Running a DDoSDB for development
 While for a production deployment you'll need a decent (wsgi capable) webserver - such as *Apache* or *Nginx* - as a front-end, an SQL database - PostgreSQL or MySQL - for user management and logging, and of course a production capable *Elasticsearch*; the requirements for a development or test setup are a lot less demanding.